COST GUIDES

 House extension in progress

-Factors affecting the average house extension cost
+Factors affecting the cost of a house extension

-Constructing home extensions is a very complex task.
 From building the structure (foundations, walls, roof) to making it fit for living (electrics, plumbing, plastering) there is lots to consider.

 For the house extension prices in this guide, we have assumed the following: